Compound ID | 1991

 Year first mentioned: 1975

-Development status: Inactive
+Development status: Experimental

-Reason Dropped: Strong inhibitor of mitochondrial protein synthesis
+Reason dropped: Strong inhibitor of mitochondrial protein synthesis

 Chemical structure(s):

-Isomeric SMILES: C1=CC(=CC=C1[C@H]([C@@H](CO)NC(=O)C(Cl)Cl)O)S(=O)(=O)N
+Iso.
+SMILES: C1=CC(=CC=C1[C@H]([C@@H](CO)NC(=O)C(Cl)Cl)O)S(=O)(=O)N

 InChI: InChI=1S/C11H14Cl2N2O5S/c12-10(13)11(18)15-8(5-16)9(17)6-1-3-7(4-2-6)21(14,19)20/h1-4,8-10,16-17H,5H2,(H,15,18)(H2,14,19,20)/t8-,9-/m1/s1